 top of page

-Why Protein Is Key for Weight Management and Muscle Preservation
+The Importance of Protein for Weight Management and Muscle Preservation

 • Supports muscle synthesis and recovery: Eating enough protein after exercise helps repair muscle fibres and build new tissue.